KStateMachine/kstatemachine/docs/index.md

 Keep in mind that states are mutated by machine instance, defining them with `object` keyword (i.e. singleton) often makes your states live longer than machine.
 It is common use case when you have multiple similar machines that are using same singleton states sequentially.
-Library detects such cases automatically by default (see `autoDestroyOnStatesReuse` argument of `createStateMachine` function) and cleans states allowing for future reuse.
+Library detects such cases automatically by default (see `autoDestroyOnStatesReuse` argument of `CreationArguments` structure) and cleans states allowing for future reuse.
 You can disable automatic machine destruction on state reuse, and call `StateMachine.destroy()` manually if required, or just do not use `object` keyword for defining states.
 If you have your own `DefaultState` subclasses that are singletons and has data fields, use